Alexis Mercedes Rinck: 2025 election

 Rinck announced her reelection campaign in February 2025 for a full term on the council.
 She drew four challengers for the primary, which included Republican Rachael Savage, Bishop Ray Rogers, and Cascade Party of Washington board member Jesse James.
 In the August primary, Rinck came in first in a landslide, with 78% of the vote, and advanced to the general election with Savage, who earned 13%.
 Of the four city-wide incumbents running for reelection, Rinck was the only one to come in first in the primary.

+In the general election, Rinck and Savage were on opposite sides of nearly every issue.
+Rinck supported a housing-first approach to addressing homelessness and a public safety plan focused on police, emergency medical services, and behavioral health specialists.
+Savage ran on amending the law to allow police to arrest drug addicts, supported working with the Trump Administration, and criticized Rinck for her support of the housing-first model.
+In the general election, Rinck defeated Savage in a landslide, 82% to 18%.

 Tenure

 In February 2025, Rinck's first substantive action in office was the creation of the Select Committee on Federal Administration and Policy Changes, which focuses on the city's response to impacts from the Trump Administration.

 In June 2025, Rinck and Mayor Bruce Harrell announced a reworking of the city's Business and Operations tax to raise revenues by taxing large corporations while eliminating the tax on small businesses.
 In August 2025, the city council unanimously passed the proposal which will be before the voters for final approval in the November general election.
+In the November general election, voters overwhelmingly passed the proposition with 71% voting yes.

+In March 2026, the city council unanimously passed two of Rinck's bills aimed at curbing the Trump administration's immigration enforcement activities in the city.
+One bill created a 1-year moratorium on new detention centers, the other would mandate a 60-day pause of city surveillance technology if used for civil immigration enforcement and/or threatens a citizen's access to reproductive justice or gender-affirming care.